Maryland Declaration of Rights: Transformation

 The adoption of a new constitution in 1851 was motivated largely by a power imbalance between Maryland's two shores, as well as the related issue of slavery.
 At this point, the preamble of the Declaration changed from a condemnation of the British monarchy to a shorter introductory clause.

 When the General Assembly held a constitutional convention in 1864, the state of Maryland was occupied by the federal military.
 The Union army had run the election of 1863 and heavily pushed the "Unconditional Union" party, which favored an end to legal slavery.
 The Maryland Constitution of 1864 reflects this pressing agenda.

 Political fortunes reversed after the war, as the opposition once again had free rein.
 The Democrats won large electoral victories and assembled another constitutional convention in 1867.
 The 1867 convention deleted summarily a statement added in 1864, "That we hold it to be self-evident, that all men are created equally free; that they are endowed by their Creator with certain inalienable rights, among which are life, liberty, the enjoyment of the proceeds of their own labor, and the pursuit of happiness."

 In 1971–1972, Maryland deleted the reference to "white men" as the only voters, legal suffrage having already been guaranteed for black men and women of any color designation by, respectively, the Fifteenth and Nineteenth Amendments to the federal constitution.

 Voters in 1972 approved Article 46, an "Equal Rights Article", which guaranteed, "Equality of rights under the law shall not be abridged or denied because of sex."

 Voters in 1994 approved Article 47, a "Crime Victims' Rights Article" that guaranteed rights to victims of crime.

+Voters in 2024 approved Article 48 which established a right to reproductive freedom.